Lincolnnus/Timeline-Bootstrap/README.md

 There are three files in the <code>js</code> folder.

 <code>jquery.js</code> is the jquery file.

 <code>ejs.js</code> is the ejs(embedded javascript) file.

 <code>timeline.js</code> is the related functions in the timeline project.

 <code>data.js</code> stores the json data which will be in the timeline project.
-The same data can be retrieved from ajax in the [bindaas API].
+The same data can be retrieved from ajax in the [bindaas API](https://github.com/Lincolnnus/Timeline-Bindaas).

-The ajax implementation version can be found in the [node.js project].
+The ajax implementation version can be found in the [node.js project](https://github.com/Lincolnnus/Patient-Timeline-Node.js).